jurerotar/Pillage-First-Ask-Questions-Later/README.md

 I've always been a huge fan of Travian and similar browser-based strategy games.
 The slow, methodical village-building, resource management, and real-time progression made those games special.

-Pillage First! is my attempt to recreate that experience as a single-player Travian clone, with the same core mechanics — but modernized, offline-friendly, and open source.
-No timers tied to servers, no competition — just the classic gameplay loop, reimagined for solo play.
+**Pillage First!** is my attempt to recreate that experience as a **single-player Travian alternative**, with the same core mechanics, but modernized, **offline-friendly**, and **open source**, with no game mechanics to incentivize spending real-world money.
+Just the classic gameplay loop, reimagined for solo play.

-### Why single player?
+### Why single-player?

 There are several reasons, but I’ll focus on the main ones.